aleebe21/IS477finalgroupproject/README.md

 ---

-## Data Quality (500–1000 words)
+Data Quality (500-1000 words)

-We evaluated data quality along several dimensions: completeness, consistency, validity, and fitness for our intended analysis.
+We assessed the quality of data based on various dimensions: completeness, consistency, validity and fitness for our purposes.

-### Completeness
+Completeness

-- **EV Registrations (DOL):**
+EV Registrations (DOL):
-  After filtering to `State == "WA"`, there are **239,232 EV records**.
-The fields we rely on most—`City` and `State`—are fully populated in the data you supplied (no missing values in `City` for Washington rows).
-Other attributes like `Electric Range` or `CAFV Eligibility` contain occasional missing or “Unknown” values, but these are not central to our integration and analysis.
+The filtered data contains 239,232 EV records post-scrub (only State == "WA" stays).
+The fields we use most - City and State - are populated for all rows in the data you provided (no missing values in City for Washington rows); fields like Electric Range or CAFV Eligibility may be missing or "Unknown" but are not fields we're integrating an analyzing at this time.

-- **AFDC Stations:**
+AFDC Stations:
-  After filtering to Washington (`State == "WA"`), EV fuel type (`Fuel Type Code == "ELEC"`), and existing stations (`Status Code == "E"`), we have **2,907 rows**.
-In this subset, `City` is also fully populated (no missing values), which is critical for city-level integration.
-Some fields such as `EV Level1 EVSE Num`, `EV Level2 EVSE Num`, or `EV DC Fast Count` are missing for some stations, reflecting incomplete reporting on the equipment counts.
-Because our primary unit for integration is “station location,” and not the exact count of plugs per site, we treat each row as one station and do not attempt to impute missing EVSE counts.
+Post-scrub, we have 2,907 rows (only State == "WA", Fuel Type Code == "ELEC" and Status Code == "E" are kept).
+In this filtered version, City is also populated for all stations (no missing values), which is critical for joining on the city level.
+However, fields like EV Level1 EVSE Num, EV Level2 EVSE Num or EV DC Fast Count are null for some stations; this represents partial reporting about how many EVSEs are available.
+Therefore, since the integrative unit of analysis is "station location" and not what's physically present at each site, these count misses will be treated as null, but no imputation will happen to create the same values for ease of data integration.

-### Consistency and Standardization
+Consistency and Standardization

-There are natural variations in city spelling and formatting (e.g., “Seattle”, “SEATTLE”, trailing spaces).
-To address this, we:
+There will always be variation in spelling of words between datasets.
+For example, cities may not be spelled in uppercase or there might be a blank space afterwards (“Seattle”, “SEATTLE” with a trailing space).
+To circumvent any issues, we:

-- Create `City_clean` in both datasets by:
+Create City_clean in both datasets where:

-  - Converting to uppercase.
+The entries are converted to uppercase.

-  - Stripping leading and trailing whitespace.
+The leading and trailing spaces are stripped.

-All city-level grouping and merging are then performed on `City_clean`, ensuring consistent keys.
-This step is implemented in `scripts/clean_data.py`.
+Therefore, all city level group by and join actions will occur off of City_clean so that there is no inconsistency in what should be the same keys across datasets.
+This will be done in scripts/clean_data.py.

-We also standardize the conceptual definition of a “station” to match the AFDC schema: one row in the AFDC file corresponds to one station location, regardless of how many plugs or connectors it has.
+We also create a consistent definition of a "station"; similar to the AFDC schema, if there are many plugs or connectors at one location, it will still only count as one station.

 ### Validity and Filtering Criteria